Welcome to the Worldwide Greathead family my One-Name Study - Person Page 451

 Grace Klein née Hall formerly Foreman and Curchin

-Grace Hall was born on 8 October 1920 in Bethnal Green, London, England.1 She married Ivan Harry Curchin, son of Henry Wallace Curchin and Susannah Verrill.
-She married John Foreman John was Grace's second husband.1 She married Erich Robert Klein Erich was Grac'es third husband.1 She died on 3 August 2003 in Somerset, England, aged 82 She died from Asphixia from an haemorraged duodenal ulcer whilst sleeping, following a series of strokes over a number of years.1 She was buried on 11 August 2003 in Yeovil, Somerset, England.1
+Grace Hall was born on 8 October 1920 in Bethnal Green, London, England.1 She married Ivan Harry Curchin, son of Henry Wallace Curchin and Susannah Verrill, in 1939 in Hitchin, Hertfordshire, England.2 She was working in a plastic machinery factory in 1950 in Chessington, Surrey, England.
+She married John T W Foreman in 1950 in Surrey, England, John was Grace's second husband.1,3 Her husband John died on before 1972.1 She married Erich Robert Klein in 1972 in Bridgewater, Somerset, England, Erich was Grace's third husband.1,4 She died on 3 August 2003 in Somerset, England, aged 82 She died from Asphixia from an haemorraged duodenal ulcer whilst sleeping, following a series of strokes over a number of years.1 Grace was buried on 11 August 2003 in Yeovil, Somerset, England.1

 Children of Grace Hall and Ivan Harry Curchin